Standardized Medication Profile (SMP) FHIR IG

 Figure 1, the example PAC patient healthcare journey, illustrates a common scenario for an elderly patient moving through the healthcare ecosystem.
 The journey starts with Ms. Smith in her home.
 She has a medical event that results in an emergency medical service (EMS) transport to Hospital A. Following her hospital stay, Ms. Smith returns home and receives PAC Home Health services.
 The Home Health agency is coordinating care with multiple professionals and provider organizations including Ms. Smith’s primary physician and her pharmacy, behavioral health provider, and outpatient dialysis provider.

 Ms. Smith has another medical event at home and is transferred to Hospital B. Her previous observational data related to mobility, self-care and domestic life is shared with the hospital.
 From Hospital B, Ms. Smith is transferred to a PAC Skilled Nursing Facility (SNF).
 The hospital shares information with the SNF including her performance of the same activities.
-The SNF completes a Minimum Data Set (MDS) assessment instrument which includes mobility and self-care functioning observation information and electronically transmits the MDS to CMS.
+The SNF completes a Minimum Data Set (MDS) assessment instrument which includes mobility and self-care functioning observation information and electronically transmits the MDS.
 These observations are shared with Ms. Smith and her care team (Physician, Therapists, Pharmacy, Daughter, etc.).
 She is discharged from the SNF and returns home with a variety of Home and Community-based Services.
 The SNF shares information with Ms. Smith, her daughter, her physician and HCBS providers to support care transition and coordination.
 While receiving HCBS, the Functional Assessment Standardized Items (FASI) is completed which includes mobility, self-care, and/or domestic life/instrumental activities of daily living (IADL) observations.
-FASI data is electronically transmitted to CMS.
 The HCBS provider shares current related observations with Ms. Smith’s care team and providers.

 A placeholder